lucasmartins098/desafio_Lucas/README.md

     * a message will appear asking yes or no, type "y" and proceed
   * composer require doctrine maker
   * composer require symfony/form
+  * You must change the .env file to access the database according to your local settings.
   * symfony server:start

   * Now you can acess on http://localhost:8000